 We are not currently accepting any bookings for external guests at the RNLI College.

-With the pandemic restrictions continuing for longer than any of us were expecting, and the short winter days, it’s never been more important for us to look after ourselves and each other.
+While we are still navigating through the challenges of the ongoing pandemic, it’s never been more important for us to look after ourselves and each other.

 The wellbeing page on the Volunteer Zone has a wealth of tips and resources to help you focus on your physical and mental wellbeing and manage your stress levels.
 You can also find out more about the support available to you at the RNLI, including Support 24/7.

 If you have any questions that aren’t answered here, please email C19@rnli.org.uk.